open-crosspost/open-crosspost-proxy-service/memory-bank/systemPatterns.md

 #### 2.3 NEAR-Centric Token Management Pattern

-The system implements a NEAR-centric token management pattern where platform tokens are stored securely and accessed via a central `TokenManager`, which also handles the link between NEAR accounts (`signerId`) and platform accounts (`userId`).
+The system implements a NEAR-centric token management pattern where platform tokens are stored securely and accessed via a central `NearAuthService`, which also handles the link between NEAR accounts (`signerId`) and platform accounts (`userId`).

 ```mermaid
 flowchart TD